 Linkin did not reprove the Mad Cat for his wild words.
 Instead, he gave me the look direct and arrkst, “How stands your young Earl in this matter?”

 I did not add that should the villains conquer, I, being suttle, might find it in my heart to turn Catlick again.
-And I hope my lord will too.
+And I trust my lord will too.

 The great army Gib refers to was that of the Duke of Parma, Governor of the Spanish Netherlands.
-There were plans for this army to embark from Flanders and, with the support of the Armada, land at Margate (Kent), but all ports along the south coast of England were on alert.
+There were plans for this army to embark from Flanders and, with the support of the Armada, land at Margate (Kent).
+All ports along the south coast of England were on alert.